Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 ## Choose your pairwise trend comparison (Data Matrix Tab)
 Hovering the single comparisons in this tab will put color to the greyscaled graphs to allow the focus on one single pairwise comparison.
 Per default, the tab corresponding to the trend comparison of the **intersecting genes** is activated.
 The user can click on the **non-Intersecting** tab to show the trend comparison of the non-intersecting genes, alternatively.

-Once the user wants to study a given pairwise comparison in more detail, a click on the respective comparison will open the clicked graph in a 1st level analysis tab (LINK!) that allows the user to interact with graph and to select sub sets of the data.
 <p align="center">
   <img src="../images/One.svg" />
 </p>